 Are you curious about what it means to take a weight-inclusive approach to nutrition and dietetics?
 Want to learn more about the research on weight stigma, the non-diet approach, and weight cycling?

 As nutrition professionals, we’re constantly in search of the best, evidence-based method for helping our clients and patients.
-As the non-diet approach as grown in popularity, there often seems to be widening divide between this approach and traditional dietetics.
+As the non-diet approach has grown in popularity and in application, there is a widening divide between this inclusive approach and traditional dietetics.

 But we are more united than we are divided.

 We all have one essential thing in common: we want to help people.
 We are united in this shared reality.
 Our clients and patients need evidence-based nutrition education, guidance, and therapy, and more than anything, they need compassion.
-All nutrition professionals want to have the best tools at our disposal to do this important work.
+As nutrition professionals, we want to have the best tools at our disposal to do this important work.

 This Weight-Inclusive Nutrition and Dietetics (WIND) event series is designed to open us up to these tough conversations, connect with and learn from each other, and unite our profession.

-Our first WIND Workshop was sold out, held in NYC on February 9, 2019.
+Our first WIND Workshop was held in NYC on February 9, 2019.
 For $99 you’ll have access to all three morning sessions from the inaugural workshop, and 3 CEUS.
 Watch anywhere, anytime.
+(Registration for the Washington DC WIND Symposium provides access to a 20% discount code for the WIND webinars.)

 The full day: